ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 ### Use frozen dataclasses

+In pure functional languages such as Haskell, one cannot mutate objects in-place.
+Instead, one must compose a program out of pure functions that do not mutate their inputs.
+Code becomes essentially a pipeline, where immutable data structures flow from one transformation to the next.
+This kind of thinking is also encouraged in the wonderful [_Pragmatic Programmer_](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) book:

+> "Thinking of code as a series of (nested) transformations can be a liberating approach to programming.
+It takes a while to get used to, but once you've developed the habit you'll find your code becomes cleaner, your functions shorter, and your designs flatter.
+Give it a try."

-As you may know, you cannot mutate objects in pure functional languages such as Haskell.
-Instead, you compose your program out of pure functions that do not mutate their inputs.
-It does not make much sense to try to write pure functional programs with Python, but I think the idea of favoring immutable objects over mutable ones is a good idea.
-If you never mutate objects after their creation, you've eliminated one whole class of potential bugs and most likely made your program easier to reason about.
+Now, it does not make much sense to try to write purely functional programs with Python, but I think the idea of favoring "transformative" code with immutable objects is a good idea.
+Using immutable objects also eliminates one whole class of potential bugs.

-For plain datastructures, Python's built-in [dataclasses](https://docs.python.org/3/library/dataclasses.html) are a good choice.
-With `frozen=True`, you can ensure your dataclasses cannot be mutated after their creation:
+For plain datastructures, Python's built-in [dataclasses](https://docs.python.org/3/library/dataclasses.html) are a good choice for immutable containers.
+With `frozen=True`, we can ensure the properties in our dataclasses cannot be mutated after their creation:

 ```python
 from dataclasses import dataclass